noi-techpark/odh-docs/source/howto/generic/authentication.rst

 How to use authentication?
 ==========================

-As described in section :ref:`authentication-hub`, there are two methods to access protected data in the dataset: :strong:`Bearer Token Login` and :strong:`OAuth2 authentication`.
+There are two methods to access protected data in the dataset:
+:strong:`Bearer Token Login` and :strong:`OAuth2 authentication`.
 Both authentication methods can be used within a browser or from the command line, with only slight differences.

 .. hint:: The Open Data provided by the |odh| can be freely accessed, authentication is meant only for internal use.